kapunga/config-talk/slides/slides.md

 ```
 <!-- .element: class="fragment" data-fragment-index="2" -->

+Note: Mention being told to take all my `Optional<T>` types
+out of my code.

 ---

-### The Solution: Givens Depending on other Givens
+### The Solution: Typeclasses can be Inductive

 The Option Typeclass
 <!-- .element: class="fragment" data-fragment-index="1" -->